 - May be more expensive than the project-based model

 Tip 4.
-Pay Attention To Your Contract Document
+Pay Attention To the Contract Document of your Outsourcing Project

-Whichever outsourcing model you choose, you need to make the contract document as detailed as possible.
+Whichever model of outsourcing you choose, you need to make the contract document as detailed as possible.
 Listing out terms and conditions in as much depth and detail as in the case of hiring an in-house team member is necessary to avoid any sudden shocks.

 Ensure including the following in your contract document: